 This unit includes the knowledge, understandings and skills described below.

-The content of this unit encompasses theoretical aspects (Knowledge) and practical aspects (Skills).
-It is divided into the following areas:
+The content of this unit encompasses theoretical aspects (Knowledge) and practical aspects (Skills) of the Applied Information Technology ATAR course.
+It is divided into five content areas:

-- Managing data
+- · Managing data

 - Networks

 - Impacts of technology

 - Application skills

-- Project management
+- · Project management

 Managing data